Last Updated on by

 The Bare Access 4 really has some excellent advantages going for it but they can all be summed up into the following 3 major benefits.

 Check almost any review of the Bare Access 4 model and you’ll see the sheer comfort of these shoes mentioned.
-The combination of the lightweight materials, fit and construction make it ideal for running, easy hikes or just wearing all day long.
+The combination of lightweight materials, fit and construction make it ideal for running, easy hikes or just wearing all day long.
 Even though these are athletic shoes, they feel wonderful on the feet.

-A large part of the materials used are mesh which provides plenty of ventilation in warmer months.
+A large part of the materials used is mesh which provides plenty of ventilation in warmer months.
 It may not be waterproof but if you do get caught in rain or run through a puddle, they will dry off very quickly.
-The Vibram rubber sole will give enough traction with the 2mm lugs for most walking and running activities but doesn’t have an unnecessarily aggressive tread that only interferes with feel and adds weight.
+The Vibram rubber sole will give enough traction with the 2mm lugs for most walking and running activities but doesn’t have an unnecessarily aggressive tread that only interferes with the feel and adds weight.

 While the benefits of so-called barefoot running is up for debate, everyone can agree that you need to start off slowly when transitioning to prevent injury.
 The Bare Access 4 is ideal for that in-between shoe or as a slightly more cushioned minimalist shoe for those who have previous injuries that require some shock absorption.
 The 13.2mm heel stack with an 8mm EVA foam cushioning is going to give you a lot more feel than normal trail shoes but won’t leave you with sore feet.

 Some people are under the assumption that vegan-friendly shoes often lack durability and will end up falling apart more quickly than traditional construction.
 Merrell’s line of vegan shoes are far from delicate and the Bare Access 4 follows suit.
 They use only the durable, high quality 100% synthetic materials.

 The mesh and TPU upper is going to withstand heavy use without degrading quickly.
 The shoes are resistant to abrasion and tears, which is important for trail running activities.